ColCoutts/charlie-example/README.md

 ## Rule Configuration

 This is a very small step that will require you to go into any rules you have enabled for your application and add a commented out line with the corresponding application name.
+Its also important to place this line in the same place for each rule as well as giving the application name 1 space away from the forward slashes.
 For example:

 ![Rule example](/images/image2.png)